MultiTechSystems/dot-examples/README.md

 ## Instructions for building Dot-Examples

 1. Import dot-examples
 $ mbed import http://os.mbed.com/teams/MultiTech/code/Dot-Examples/

-2. cd to the Dot-Examples/examples and import the dot library stack Choose either the stable or dev library for your dot device e.g. to get the latest development library for the xDot
+2. Change directory to the Dot-Examples/examples and import the dot library stack
+Choose either the stable or dev library for your dot device
+e.g. to get the latest development library for the xDot
 $ mbed add http://os.mbed.com/teams/MultiTech/code/libxDot-dev-mbed5/

 3. Update mbed-os revision to match that of the dot library you just imported.
 This information can be found in the library's commit history. e.g.
 $ cd Dot-Examples/mbed-os
 $ mbed update mbed-os-5.11.1

-4. Modify the Dot-Examples/examples/example_config.h to select the channel plan and which example to build By default, the OTA example is selected to build with the US channel plan
+4. Modify the Dot-Examples/examples/example_config.h to select the channel plan and which example to build
+By default, the OTA example is selected to build with the US channel plan

 5. Once the example is selected, modify the example source file to match the configuration of your gateway.